yairEO/tagify/README.md

 ## Methods

+`Tagify` is [prototype](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes) based and There are many methods, but I've chosen to list the most relevant ones:

 Name                | Parameters                                  | Info
 ------------------- | ------------------------------------------- | --------------------------------------------------------------------------
 destroy             |                                             | Reverts the input element back as it was before Tagify was applied